ezrizhu/cs497/book.rst

     gentoo.err -> ping: socktype: SOCK_RAW ping: socket: Operation not permitted oracle.err -> unshare: unshare failed: Invalid argument

-However, we're able to pinping exactly why that happens from another experiment.
+However, we're able to pinpoint exactly why that happens from another experiment.

 ``./tests/ping2.sh`` then we're mapping the output data of the sysctl option of